lionyouko/miniclip_challenge/README.md

 ## Step-by-step Guide
+1. For *advertisements*:
+   - The library will be called advertads.
+In order to build it, first we will build a custom view.
+That view will have listener to respond to interaction with banner ad (even if the interaction is with the app it is in, like exemplified in challenge text).
+     - Resources:
+       - To remember how to make a custom view: https://codelabs.developers.google.com/codelabs/advanced-android-training-customize-view/index.html?index=..%2F..advanced-android-training#0
+       - We may explore a bit adviews from google (the source code):
 ## General Tasks

 Here I will put each of the general tasks to try complete the challenge.